Secodis/TSS-WEB/README.md

 ## Purpose

-The purpose of this framework is to provide a comprehensive and consistent collection of technical and organizational AppSec controls for creating your own security standards, policies, or security concepts.
-The idea is not to have various variants of requirements that cover every possible scenario, but one that works for most organizations, at least as a baseline.
-You can use all of them or just select the ones you need.
-In many cases, you might need to adapt some or add others more relevant to your specific organization or technology stack.
+The purpose of this framework is to provide a comprehensive and consistent collection of technical and organizational AppSec controls for creating own security standards, policies, or concepts.
+The goal is not to create a collection of all exiting or possible requirements that cover every possible scenario, but rather to provide a foundation that works for most organizations.
+You can use all the controls or select only those you need.
+In many cases, you may want to adapt only some controls or add others that are more suitable to your specific organization or technology stack.

 ## General